-One of these gems lodged itself so firmly into my way of seeing the world that it has become a traveller through my blood.
-It’s inherent to me and who I am.
-It sits in a safe place inside and I draw on it readily, like the most recently read book in my heart’s catalogue.
+But one of these gems lodged itself so firmly into my way of seeing the world that it has become a traveller through my blood.
+I draw on it readily, like the most recently read book in my heart’s catalogue.

 It came from a smiling Vietnamese man.

 Several years ago I was travelling through Vietnam.
 At the time I was spiritually on the floor.